3 Ways to Get Better at Instagram

 Bottom line: Let your audience get to know you.
 If you want to consistently engage your community on Instagram, don’t do the same thing day after day.
 Your followers will come to expect affiliate links if you post them all the time.
 At best, they start ignoring them (or all of your posts in general).
 At worst, it comes across as greedy, inauthentic, and spammy.

-This may seem like a common sense statement.
+This may seem like common sense.
 But if you follow any sizable number of bloggers, you start to quickly realize…it isn’t.

 I don’t have enough fingers to count how many bloggers are exact duplicates of each other.
 I see it every day.
 And this doesn’t go for just fashion bloggers either.